How to be less awkward

 What does it mean to be awkward?

+Awkwardness is largely a feeling, rather than a fact.
+There’s an important difference between being an awkward person and feeling like an awkward person.
 You might feel awkward at a party where you don’t know many people, but that doesn’t mean others perceive you as awkward.

 By contrast, someone else may say or do things that make you feel uncomfortable, but that person doesn’t necessarily perceive themselves as awkward.
+In the end, it’s all about perspective.

-When discussing this topic, it’s important to first acknowledge the importance of neurodivergent visibility.
-Neurodiversity is a newer field, and the idea that human brains develop diversely is a new science.
+When discussing this topic, it’s important to acknowledge neurodiversity, the new science that studies the diverse ways in which human brains develop.
 Neurodivergence can look like autism or attention deficit hyperactivity disorder (ADHD), but it can also apply to anyone whose brain works a bit differently.
-If you’re a neurodivergent person looking to feel more comfortable in their own skin, I have practical tips for that below; but I also want you to know that who you are is perfect, valid, and wonderful.

 The pains of feeling awkward

-• Feeling unsure of how to act in social situations.
+• Feeling unsure of how to act in social situations

-• Feeling nervous or unable to calm down in social situations.
+• Feeling nervous or unable to calm down in social situations

-• Difficulty making friends or developing relationships with peers.
+• Difficulty making friends or developing relationships with peers

-• Difficulty accepting invitations to social events or regretting accepting those invitations.
+• Not accepting invitations to social events

 Thankfully, there are ways to become less awkward and overcome these feelings in order to avoid potential social and professional consequences that come with avoiding social interactions.
+The following tips can help you make meaningful connections without the social anxiety.

 What about awkward workplace conversations?